Yujun-Yan/LINSYS/README.md

+# Fast Flow-based Random Walk with Restart in a Multi-query Setting
+Codes of Fast Flow-based Random Walk with Restart in a Multi-query Setting
-# LINSYS-Fast-Distributed-Approach-for-Linear-System-Based-Methods-Over-Networks
+# To appear
-Codes of Fast Distributed Approach for Linear-System-Based-Methods over Networks